Welcome, Lamprey and Steelhead Surveyors!

-In 2017, Johnson Creek Watershed Council launched a new community science project focused on native fish species, lamprey and steelhead.
+In 2017, Johnson Creek Watershed Council launched a new Community Science project focused on native fish species, lamprey and steelhead.
 These fish are important for both thriving river ecosystems and for local Native American tribes.
-Unfortunately, little is known about these fish in our watershed.
+Native Americans’ Traditional Ecological Knowledge is a source of rich information about lamprey; Western science is still learning about them.
+There has been no comprehensive survey of the Johnson Creek watersheds’ lamprey and steelhead, though due to both confirmed and unconfirmed sightings we know they’re there!
 To learn more, volunteers took charge.
-From February-May, volunteer pairs walked mile long stretches of the creek, searching for signs of fish breeding activity.
-JCWC hopes that these surveys will provide information on the distribution and abundance of these species.
+With the second year in 2018, from February-May, volunteer pairs walk mile-long stretches of the creek, searching for signs of fish spawning activity.
+JCWC hopes these surveys will provide information on the distribution and abundance of these species.
 This invaluable data may allow us to prioritize restoration projects that aid the recovery of these little known species.
-Thank you volunteer surveyors for your important work!
+Thank you, surveyors, for your important work!

 February 18th, 2017: 5 Brook Lamprey spotted in Crystal Springs